ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 *   **Top N Variants:** The top N variable entities will be used for PCA calculation.
 Define the number in this box.
 The default number used is 1500.

-It generated two outputs:
+It generates two outputs:

 *   **PCA Plot:** A plot is created where the samples are labeled based on the cohort selected in the metadata column.
-When the user hovers over the points, sample ID and percentage of variance explained by each principal component are displayed along with the cohort.
+When you hovers over the points, sample ID and percentage of variance explained by each principal component are displayed along with the cohort.

 *   **PCA Score:** Table of the first 10 PC values and metadata columns.

 ![PCA](../../img/ccle/14.png) <center>**Figure 14.** PCA outputs</center>

-## **Correlation**
+## Correlation

-This component uses Fisher's exact test to test for correlation between the mutation status of the selected gene vs the other selected features.
+This component uses Fisher's exact test to test for correlation between the mutation status of the selected gene against the other selected features.

 *   Correlation with other gene mutations - A contingency table for each gene with the mutation count across all the samples for the selected gene and the gene against which the test is to be done.